d3finit3lyahuman/YouTube-Transcribe/readme.md

 3. Run the ytt.py file

 ## Note
 This application requires an API key from AssemblyAI for the transcription.
-The key should be stored in a configure.py file in the format AUTH_KEY = 'your_api_key'.
+You can acquire one [here](https://www.assemblyai.com/app).

 ## Limitations
 The formatting of the transcripts and overall speed still need some work.